 The value of the house/property keeps rising, and if you are staying on rent, the rent also rises.
 So, borrowing especially from a bank/NBFC becomes necessary.
 Borrowing per se, is not harmful and in the case of some assets, is very necessary.
 So when should you borrow?

-If you are a farmer who needs money to buy seeds at the right season (Kharif/Rabi), then you must avail a crop loan.
-You will soon enjoy a good harvest and a crop loan availed at the right time, is a must.
+If you are a farmer who needs money to buy seeds in the right season (Kharif/Rabi), then you must avail a crop loan.
+You will soon enjoy a good harvest and a crop loan availed at the right time is a must.